-The beauty of microlearning is that you can fit learning into small spaces of time - when your bus is late, when you're stumped at your desk, or while waiting for a coffee between back to back meetings.
+The beauty of microlearning is that you can fit learning into small spaces of time - when your bus is late, when you're on a quiet night shift or waiting for a coffee in the staff kitchen.
 It's a learning method that's ideally suited to today's time-poor lifestyles.
-After all, Deloitte estimates that today's employee has less than 1% of the working week to dedicate to learning.
-But microlearning isn't just about convenience - it's about effectiveness.
+After all, Deloitte estimates that today's employee has less than 1% of the working week to dedicate to learning.20 But microlearning isn't just about convenience - it's about effectiveness.
 Microlearning delivers information in bite-sized pieces that our brains love to absorb.

+Microlearning

+delivers

+information in

+bite-sized

-Microlearning delivers information in bite-sized pieces that our brains love to absorb.
+pieces that our

+brains love to

+absorb.

 We know our brains respond well to this because science tells us so.